Take Five: April showers earnings and elections - NewsBreak

 Take Five: April showers earnings and elections

-In France, a Marine Le Pen presidency has not come to pass, with Emmanuel Macron winning the Sunday's election.Now the wait is on to see for another event which in January had seemed impossible -- a Russian sovereign debt default.
+In France, a Marine Le Pen presidency looks unlikely.
+Then again, what seemed impossible in January may come to pass soon -- a Russian sovereign debt default.

 Here’s a look at the week ahead in markets from Kevin Buckland in Tokyo, Saqib Ahmed in New York, Danilo Masoni in Milan, and Dhara Ranasinghe and Karin Strohecker in London.